 While it’s good to have plenty of milk, some mothers produce more milk than their babies need.
-This is commonly called oversupply and can be very challenging.
+This is usually called oversupply.

-Some babies cope very well with a generous milk supply; however, some babies, whilst appearing to thrive, will be unhappy and uncomfortable.
-Oversupply can also make nursing uncomfortable for the mother and increase the risk of mastitis.
+Some babies cope very well with a generous milk supply; however, others will be unhappy and uncomfortable even though they are gaining weight and appearing to thrive.
+Oversupply can also make feeding uncomfortable and increase the risk of mastitis.

 How does oversupply happen?